obonaventure/cnp3/book/transport/principles.rst

 These two types of segments can be distinguished by using a segment composed of two parts :

- - a `header` that contains one bit set to `0` in data segments and to `1` in control segments
+ - the `header` that contains one bit set to `0` in data segments and to `1` in control segments
- - the payload containing the SDU supplied by the user application
+ - the payload that contains the SDU supplied by the user application

 The transport entity can then be modelled as a finite state machine containing two states for the receiver and two states for the sender.
 The figure below provides a graphical representation of this state machine with the sender above and the receiver below.